Neural network reconstruction of the dense matter equation of state from neutron star observables

-The \texttt{TOV-Solver Network} has been optimized to solve the TOV equations up to an accuracy of 99.9\%.
 Illustrated in the sections below are detailed versions of four unique types of DL models that were constructed, trained and then tested to perform this task.
 The input and output layers of the networks are of the same length.
 The dimensions, however, are different.
 The input layer has one channel, corresponding to the pressure $P(\rho)$, and the output layer contains two channels for the M-R pairs.
 Each type of model was built with two different resolutions for the data-set, i.e, $N_{\rho}=128 \text{ and } 32$; resulting in eight distinct models.
 We used the Adam optimizer~\cite{kingma2017adam}, with learning rate, $\alpha=0.0003$ for all the models.
-The accuracy of the models was estimated with the $R^2$ metric.
 They were all trained by minimizing the loss function, MSE, in batches of size 4096.
-Further specifics are mentioned in their respective modules below, and a comparison of the models' functioning is given towards the end of this appendix.
+The accuracy of all the models was estimated by the $\mathcal{R}^2$ metric, and reaches around 99.9\% in each case.
+Further specifics are mentioned in their respective modules below, and a comparison of the models' functioning is done towards the end of Appendix \ref{appendixA}.